Foundation Mastercard Sells 57,198 Shares of Mastercard Incorporated (NYSE:MA) Stock

 - On Tuesday, January 19th, Foundation Mastercard sold 57,198 shares of Mastercard stock.
 The stock was sold at an average price of $327.14, for a total transaction of $18,711,753.72.

-Mastercard announced that its board has initiated a stock repurchase program on Tuesday, December 8th that permits the company to buyback $6.00 billion in outstanding shares.
-This buyback authorization permits the credit services provider to purchase up to 1.8% of its shares through open market purchases.
-Shares buyback programs are generally an indication that the company’s leadership believes its stock is undervalued.
+Mastercard declared that its Board of Directors has approved a stock buyback program on Tuesday, December 8th that allows the company to buyback $6.00 billion in outstanding shares.
+This buyback authorization allows the credit services provider to reacquire up to 1.8% of its stock through open market purchases.
+Stock buyback programs are generally an indication that the company’s leadership believes its stock is undervalued.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, May 7th.
-Shareholders of record on Friday, April 9th will be issued a $0.44 dividend.
-This represents a $1.76 dividend on an annualized basis and a yield of 0.52%.
-Mastercard’s payout ratio is 22.65%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, May 7th.
+Stockholders of record on Friday, April 9th will be paid a dividend of $0.44 per share.
+The ex-dividend date of this dividend is Thursday, April 8th.
+This represents a $1.76 annualized dividend and a dividend yield of 0.51%.
+Mastercard’s dividend payout ratio (DPR) is 22.65%.

-Several research firms have issued reports on MA.
-Barclays lifted their price target on shares of Mastercard from $360.00 to $380.00 and gave the stock an “overweight” rating in a report on Monday, January 25th.
-JPMorgan Chase & Co. dropped their target price on Mastercard from $372.00 to $342.00 and set an “overweight” rating on the stock in a research note on Thursday, October 29th.
-Wells Fargo & Company upped their target price on Mastercard from $350.00 to $400.00 and gave the company an “overweight” rating in a research report on Monday, January 4th.
-Seaport Global Securities started coverage on Mastercard in a report on Monday, December 7th.
-They issued a “buy” rating and a $370.00 price target for the company.
-Finally, BMO Capital Markets dropped their price target on Mastercard from $345.00 to $333.00 and set an “outperform” rating on the stock in a research note on Thursday, October 29th.
-Three investment analysts have rated the stock with a hold rating and twenty-seven have issued a buy rating to the company’s stock.
-Mastercard presently has a consensus rating of “Buy” and a consensus price target of $356.42.
+A number of brokerages have recently issued reports on MA.
+Seaport Global Securities began coverage on shares of Mastercard in a research note on Monday, December 7th.
+They issued a “buy” rating and a $370.00 target price on the stock.
+JPMorgan Chase & Co. cut their target price on shares of Mastercard from $372.00 to $342.00 and set an “overweight” rating on the stock in a research note on Thursday, October 29th.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Mastercard from $383.00 to $420.00 and gave the company a “buy” rating in a research note on Thursday, January 14th.
+BMO Capital Markets lowered their price objective on shares of Mastercard from $345.00 to $333.00 and set an “outperform” rating for the company in a research report on Thursday, October 29th.
+Finally, Jefferies Financial Group raised shares of Mastercard from a “hold” rating to a “buy” rating and boosted their price objective for the company from $315.00 to $415.00 in a research report on Wednesday, January 13th.
+Three research analysts have rated the stock with a hold rating and twenty-seven have issued a buy rating to the company’s stock.
+The company has an average rating of “Buy” and an average target price of $356.42.

-Several large investors have recently bought and sold shares of the company.
-Egerton Capital UK LLP raised its holdings in Mastercard by 186.7% in the 3rd quarter.
-Egerton Capital UK LLP now owns 1,574,036 shares of the credit services provider’s stock worth $532,292,000 after purchasing an additional 1,024,924 shares during the period.
-Morgan Stanley increased its position in shares of Mastercard by 6.5% in the third quarter.
-Morgan Stanley now owns 14,937,228 shares of the credit services provider’s stock valued at $5,051,323,000 after buying an additional 908,871 shares in the last quarter.
-CIBC Private Wealth Group LLC raised its stake in shares of Mastercard by 359.9% during the 3rd quarter.
-CIBC Private Wealth Group LLC now owns 1,027,019 shares of the credit services provider’s stock worth $347,202,000 after buying an additional 803,726 shares during the period.
-JPMorgan Chase & Co. lifted its position in shares of Mastercard by 4.3% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 15,422,569 shares of the credit services provider’s stock valued at $5,185,528,000 after buying an additional 637,124 shares in the last quarter.
-Finally, Ownership Capital B.V. grew its stake in Mastercard by 37.5% in the 4th quarter.
-Ownership Capital B.V. now owns 1,769,440 shares of the credit services provider’s stock valued at $161,426,000 after acquiring an additional 482,250 shares during the period.
-Hedge funds and other institutional investors own 73.64% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+CX Institutional grew its stake in Mastercard by 11.1% in the 3rd quarter.
+CX Institutional now owns 4,325 shares of the credit services provider’s stock valued at $1,463,000 after buying an additional 432 shares during the last quarter.
+Tributary Capital Management LLC boosted its holdings in Mastercard by 13.6% in the 3rd quarter.
+Tributary Capital Management LLC now owns 2,750 shares of the credit services provider’s stock valued at $930,000 after purchasing an additional 330 shares during the period.
+RFG Advisory LLC boosted its holdings in Mastercard by 10.7% in the 3rd quarter.
+RFG Advisory LLC now owns 2,971 shares of the credit services provider’s stock valued at $1,005,000 after purchasing an additional 286 shares during the period.
+Hollencrest Capital Management bought a new stake in Mastercard in the 3rd quarter valued at $300,000.
+Finally, RDA Financial Network bought a new stake in Mastercard in the 3rd quarter valued at $219,000.
+Institutional investors own 73.64% of the company’s stock.

 Mastercard Incorporated, a technology company, provides transaction processing and other payment-related products and services in the United States and internationally.
 It facilitates the processing of payment transactions, including authorization, clearing, and settlement, as well as delivers related products and services.